-Join Mark Thomas for an in-depth discussion in this video IT operations management, part of ITIL Foundations.
+Join Mark Thomas for an in-depth discussion in this video IT operations management, part of Cert Prep: ITIL® 3 Foundation.

 - Okay you might remember when we started…talking about functions a few videos ago…we have the service desk, technical management,…and application management, and then overlapping…the technical and application management…was IT operations okay.…So IT operations management essentially has…two big pieces here that I want to hit.…One is called IT operations control and one…is called facilities management.…What are we talking about in IT operations control?…First is the console management, the operations bridge.…This is the active monitoring that's going on.…